acrawford73/urlshortener/deploy/installation.md

 su - postgres
 ```

-2. Create database and assign user 'django' to it.
+2. Create database and assign user `django` to it.
 Use database name that represents your project.

 ```
 createdb shortenerdb